 David George Williams was born on the 2nd August 1911 according to the 1939 National Register, taken on the 29th September 1939.
 He was living with his parents, Samuel Williams, (born on the 20th June 1884) and who was a Steel works labourer, and his mother Martha, (born on the 26th June 1888)and like all married women who did not have a job, was doing “Unpaid Domestic Duties.”
 I also believe that David’s sister Vera, a Typist in the Steel Works, was also on the Register at 3, Hawarden Way, Mancot Royal, Hawarden.
 Flintshire.
-Her date of birth was shown as the 5th April 1920 and this Register also tells us that she married a gentleman named Hayward, who was, I believe, Sydney Hayward, in St. Deniol’s Church, Hawarden in 1942 (Flintshire (Mold) C106/05/E151).
+Her date of birth was shown as the 5th April 1920 and this Register also tells us that she married Sidney John Hayward, in St. Deniol’s Church, Hawarden in 1942 (Flintshire (Mold) C106/05/E151), Sydney was age 20 and in the R.A.F.
 There were also 2 other children there, and they, for some reason, were not redacted, even though they should have been because of the 75 years or 100 year rule.
 They were May M. Owen (born 23 Jul 1927) and Muriel Owen, (born 05 Apr 1933), both in School – Muriel later married, I believe, in 1958, Derrick Charles Raymond Lloyd in a Civil Ceremony or Register Attended Ceremony in Chester (Cheshire West WC/8A/129).
 The Marriage certificate would have to be purchased to confirm or deny.
 I do not know the connection of these two school girls to David George Williams.

 David’s job on the National Register was Strip Rolling Galvanizing Foreman, Steel Works, and it is this position as Foreman, I believe that was to lead to him being chosen, or perhaps he volunteered to get him on this fateful journey in 1942.